mosip/documentation/docs/build-&-deployment.md

     * node v16.13.2 or higher

 * Run command `npm run build` to build the project.
-* After successful build, the complete JS bundle with public files will be available under oidc-demo-portal/build folder
+* After successful build, the complete JS bundle with public files will be available under `oidc-demo-portal/build` folder.

 ### Published artifacts